newcontext-oss/kitchen-terraform/README.md

 pessimistic pinning of the version is recommended to benefit from the semantic versioning of the Ruby gem.

-> Defining Kitchen-Terraform as a dependency for Bundler
+> Defining Kitchen-Terraform as a dependency for Bundler in a Gemfile

 ```ruby
 source "https://rubygems.org/" do